illyak/DAQ_CLASS/Project_Log.md

 What about Raspberry Pi...?
 Also a great part but more for video and flashy MAKER applications.
 It seems the Beagle is better for industrial, connectivity, robotics, IoT and general engineering stuff, hooking low-level hardware to high-level software.
 Beagle's processor is a TI part... :) Don't laugh.
 The company can pay for the boards.

-There was another processor I once looked at, the PYNQ FPGA from Xilinx: http://www.pynq.io/  IT looked so good because it runs the Jupyter Notebook.
-But it doesn't look like anything has happened with that, and/or it's too far out for these purposes.
+There was another processor board I once looked at, the PYNQ FPGA from Xilinx: http://www.pynq.io/  It looked so good because it runs the Jupyter Notebook directly, no fuss.
+But it doesn't look like anything has happened with that, I mean, there isn't any community type action.
+So I suspect it is just too much firepower for what one usually does for "fun".
 Reading sensors and logging data doesn't need that much horsepower.
-An inconvenience is that it is NOT USB bus-powered, you need a separate wall-wort, which is just plain clumsy.
+Also an inconvenience is that it is NOT USB bus-powered, you need a separate wall-wort, which is a pain.
 Basically, don't need that kind of horsepower anyway for data logging and the like.

 **I don't see why Jupyter Notebook wouldn't run on the Beagle.**

 That is what I am looking into.

+Feb 6, 2020

+Inspirational chat with Prof Tim...
+On board with the Beagle idea with the plug-in cape board with some experimenter parts, like the temp sensor.
+Here is what I think I have to do next (not necessarily in order):
+- A compare of the single board computers.